nixuris/serein-cli/README.md

 ## Usage

 Serein provides a set of subcommands for different functionalities.
-Here are some common usage examples:
+For detailed usage, including all flags and examples, please refer to the [full documentation](docs/docs.md).

 ### General Commands